hugo-fixit/docs/content/en/documentation/content-management/shortcodes/extended/introduction/index.md

 The full documentation is provided in [Extended Shortcode - music][sc-music].

+## spotify

+The `spotify` shortcode embeds a responsive music player for Spotify music.

+The full documentation is provided in [Extended Shortcode - spotify][sc-spotify].

 ## bilibili

 The `bilibili` shortcode embeds a responsive video player for bilibili videos.

 The full documentation is provided in [Extended Shortcode - bilibili][sc-bilibili].

+## douyin

+The `douyin` shortcode embeds a responsive video player for douyin videos.

+The full documentation is provided in [Extended Shortcode - douyin][sc-douyin].

 ## typeit